StudioNirin/PlexCache-D/README.md

 ### Updated 11/25

 Automate Plex media management: Efficiently transfer media from the On Deck/Watchlist to the cache, and seamlessly move watched media back to their respective locations.
 An updated version of the "PlexCache-Refactored" script with various bugfixes and improvements.
+Hopefully fixed and improved anyway, time will tell!

 ## Overview